Safe and Sound Protocol — United States

 What happens after you sign up?

-- You send us an optional written updateAfter your sessions, you can message us.
+6. You send us an optional written updateAfter sessions, you can message us.
 What you notice.
 How you feel.
 No obligation, just an open door.

 How does this fit into your life?

-- Micro-dosing protocol We never start anyone with 60-minute sessions.
+• Micro-dosing protocol We never start anyone with 60-minute sessions.
 Based on your intake, your first session might be 10 seconds.
 Slow is always faster in nervous system work.
-We developed this approach over 200+ programs with highly sensitive clients.

-- Written support, not surveillance We do not watch you on video.
+• Written support, not surveillance We do not watch you on video.
 Our support is asynchronous, professional, available.
-Without the pressure of a camera or the friction of fixed appointments.
+Without the pressure of a camera or fixed appointments.

-- Your environment as part of the therapy Your chair.
+• Your environment as part of the therapy Your chair.
 Your blanket.
 Your pets.
 These are ventral anchors: signals of safety that help your nervous system receive the SSP input as non-threatening.
-We help you set up your space.

-- Depth through repetition With 12 months of access, you can return to the program whenever your system is ready.
-Each pass tends to deepen the neural change.
+• Depth through repetition With 12 months of access, you can return to the program whenever your system is ready.
+Each pass tends to deepen the change.
 Our longest-running clients have done 5+ rounds.

 How we do it differently